Cocaine

 2. Cardiac arrhythmias, myocardial infarction, myocarditis, myopathies, cerebrovascular accidents, subarachnoid hemorrhage, and seizures.

-3. Obstetric complications such as miscarriage, placental abruption, and premature labor.
+3. Obstetric complications include miscarriage, placental abruption, and premature labour.

 Cocaine Addiction